toure20/RealTimePicker/README.md

 ## Usage

-RealTimePickerView was designed over UIPickerView and can be customize by your own needs.
-You can use it to pick time (hour, minute), show current time with seconds and animate as countdown.
+RealTimePickerView was designed over UIPickerView and can be used to pick time (hour, minute).
 Simply create `RealTimePickerView()` in the same way you would expect to present `UIPickerView` and user as a subview.

 ```swift
 let view = RealTimePickerView()